Connie Cezon

 Consuelo Lord Cezon (March 28, 1925 – February 26, 2004), known professionally as Connie Cezon, was an American film actress.
 She made over 30 film and television appearances between 1951 and 1964.

 Early years

-Born in Oakland, California, Cezon attended the Hollywood Community School of the Theater as a child.
+Born in Oakland, California, Cezon attended Neely Dickson's Hollywood Community School of the Theater as a child.
 She has a younger brother, Ricardo.
+She was a student in the drama department of the Fanchon and Marco School of the Theater.

 Movies and television

 Cezon appeared in Ken Murray's Blackouts.
 She played a blond "gold digger" in several Three Stooges films.
 Her flair for physical comedy helped, and she made memorable appearances in Corny Casanovas, Up in Daisy's Penthouse, and Tricky Dicks.
 After leaving the Columbia shorts department, Cezon had a recurring role as Perry Mason's receptionist Gertrude "Gertie" Lade on Perry Mason between 1957 and 1964.
+Cezon had mixed feelings about her role as Gertie.
+She would have preferred having more time on screen in the show, but she acknowledged the credit's value as she sought other acting jobs.
 She also worked as Bette Davis' stand in and body double, most notably in the 1964 thriller Dead Ringer.